 On a large cement area, budding interior designers and architects can draw chalk houses.
 To the outlines of rooms, they can also add drawings of furniture and household objects.

 For literacy practice, they can label rooms with the words or first sounds they hear, like “b-B” for “bedroom.”

 Draw wacky spirals, waves, and zig-zag patterns on the pavement.

 With siblings or friends, take part in walking and running races to see who can stay on the lines and make it to the finish line first.

 19. Create Mosaic Patterns

-Create a crisscross pattern with tape on a paved area or on a wooden fence, forming sections of varying sizes of shapes.
+Create a crisscross pattern with tape on a paved area or on a wooden fence, forming sections of varying sized shapes.
 Fill in the sections with different colours of chalk.